-3.2.4.
-Sudden stratospheric warming.
+(4) Sudden stratospheric warming

 The simulation of spontaneous sudden warmings in the polar stratosphere by a GCM is an important test of its capabilities.
-Many GCMs have succeeded in varying degrees in generating sudden stratospheric warmings, such as the UKMO Unified Model [Swinbank et al., 1998], the Canadian MAM [Beagley et al., 1997], and the ECHAM3.5 GCM [Manzini and Bengtsson, 1996].
-We present in Figure 17 the variations of temperature at 10 hPa at the North Pole and South Pole during the last 3 years of the simulation, sampled at 6-hour intervals.
-Each curve represents 1 simulated year.
+Many GCMs have succeeded in varying degrees in generating sudden stratospheric warmings, such as the UKMO Unified Model (Swinbank et al. 1998), the Canadian MAM (Beagley et al. 1997), and the ECHAM3.5 GCM (Manzini and Bengtsson 1996).
+We present in Fig. A-17 the variations of temperature at 10 hPa at the North Pole and South Pole during the last three years of the simulation, sampled at 6-hour intervals.
+Each curve represents one simulated year.
 No sudden warmings exist at the South Pole, as in the real atmosphere.
 The model does show considerable variability at the North Pole from October through March.
 Multiple sudden warmings occur at the North Pole.
-Manzini and Bengtsson [1996] showed that the observed North Pole sudden stratospheric warmings usually begin in January and end in April.
+Manzini and Bengtsson (1996) showed that the observed north-pole sudden stratospheric warmings usually begin in January and end in April.
 Here the simulated warmings begin in October and end in March.
 The model presents a larger variability than the real atmosphere at the North Pole from October to December.
-Such overestimated early-winter variability has also been found in other GCMs, namely, the UKMO Unified Model [Swinbank et al., 1998] and the Canadian MAM [Beagley et al., 1997].
-To further illustrate the relation between the simulated sudden warmings and the zonal wind near the poles, we present in Figure 18
+Such overestimated early-winter variability has also been found in other GCMs, namely, the UKMO Unified Model (Swinbank et al. 1998) and the Canadian MAM (Beagley et al. 1997).